-Proof sketch The detailed proof is given in the companion technical report [Shao et al. 2001].
-We first prove that a well typed term in $\beta\iota$ normal form has the same η reductions as its corresponding unmarked term.
+PROOF SKETCH.
+The detailed proof is given in the companion technical report [Shao et al. 2001].
+We first prove that a well typed term in $\beta\iota$ normal form has the same $\eta$ reductions as its corresponding unmarked term.
 From here, we know that if A and A' are in normal form, then their corresponding unmarked terms are equal.
-We then show that the annotations in the λ -abstractions are equal. \Box
+We then show that the annotations in the $\lambda$ -abstractions are equal. $\square$

-Theorem 3.4 (Consistency of the logic) There exists no term A for which $\cdot \vdash A$: False.
+THEOREM 3.4 (CONSISTENCY OF THE LOGIC) There exists no term A for which $\cdot \vdash A$ : False.

-Proof sketch Suppose A is a term for which $\cdot \vdash A$: False.
-By Theorem 3.2, there exists a normal form B for A. By Theorem $3.1 \cdot \vdash B$: False.
-We can show now that this leads to a contradiction by case analysis of the possible normal forms of types in the calculus. \Box
+PROOF SKETCH.
+Suppose A is a term for which $\cdot \vdash A$ : False.
+By Theorem 3.2, there exists a normal form B for A. By Theorem 3.1, $\cdot \vdash B$ : False.
+We can show now that this leads to a contradiction by case analysis of the possible normal forms of types in the calculus. $\square$

-4. THE COMPUTATION LANGUAGE λ_H
+4. THE COMPUTATION LANGUAGE $\lambda_H$

-The language of computations λ_H for our high-level certified intermediate format uses proofs, constructed in the type language, to verify propositions which ensure the runtime safety of the program.
+The language of computations $\lambda_H$ for our high-level certified intermediate format uses proofs, constructed in the type language, to verify propositions that ensure the runtime safety of the program.
 Furthermore, in comparison with other higher-order typed calculi, the types assigned to programs can be more refined, since program invariants expressible in higher-order predicate logic can be represented in our type language.
 These more precise types serve as more complete specifications of the behavior of program components, and thus allow the static verification of more programs.